 Since calisthenics uses your own bodyweight to generate tension during exercises, you can perform them in any environment without the need for much space or any equipment.

-Be it your office, home, park, or anywhere else, working out won’t be an inconvenience, you can always start doing push-ups or planks almost immediately in most places with no preparation to mention.
+Be it your office, home, park, or anywhere else, working out won’t be an inconvenience, you can always hit 1000 squats a day even when living in a cramped basement, or start doing push-ups or planks almost immediately in most places with no preparation to mention.
 This is especially useful if you travel often as it allows you to stay fit on the go.

 The flexibility of calisthenics as a training method radically decreases the amount of money you’d have to spend to get started.
 You don’t need a gym membership, you don’t need a home gym setup all you will need is just some basic strength training equipment.

 Calisthenics is arguably a better choice for beginners.
-You don’t need any equipment, and the chances of injuring yourself while exercising are lower here than when weight lifting, and if you are a teenager or just young you don’t have to ask when should a young person start lifting weight, you can just start working out by doing push-ups.
+You don’t need any equipment, and the chances of injuring yourself while exercising are lower here than when weight lifting, you can just start working out by doing push-ups.

 Following the wrong form has much fewer consequences, since your body can generally handle its own weight.
 However, this does not mean that calisthenics isn’t challenging.